Tunkiz/my-mini-portfolio/README.md

 <br/>
 ---How to bootstrap the app---
 <br/>
-use 'npm start' to start the command inside the app's package.json file
+1. use 'npm start' to start the command inside the app's package.json file
 <br/>
-You can use 'npm install' in a terminal to install all the dependencies
+2. Use 'npm install' in a terminal to install all the dependencies
 <br/>
-use 'yarn dev' to open the app in a browser using local host
+3. use 'yarn dev' to open the app in a browser using local host
 <br/>
 Link for the final version: https://my-mini-portfolio.vercel.app/